-Tony Stewart to run full season in NHRA top alcohol dragster
+Tony Stewart to run full season in NHRA Top Alcohol Dragster

 “It’s hard to sit there and know what expectations we should have for the year,” Stewart said.
 “I think as long as I keep learning more and more as I go by trying to be more consistent with driving the car, keep it in the groove, trying to stay consistent on reaction times and improve reaction times, those are all goals for me.
 I want to keep learning and get better every weekend and every race we go to.”

 Stewart’s first race as a full-time drag racer will be the Gatornationals in Gainesville, Florida, next month.
-In addition to the NHRA national events Stewart will also compete in select races in the Divisional Series, starting with the Baby Gators at Gainesville Raceway from March 1-5.
+In addition to the NHRA national events, Stewart will compete in select races in the Divisional Series, starting with the Baby Gators at Gainesville Raceway from March 1-5.

 “It’s been like being a little kid all over again,” Stewart said.
 “When I was racing go karts, I couldn’t wait for the winter to be over so I could go racing.
 That’s where I’m at all over again.”